Palliative Care Leadership Centers Overview

 Team-Oriented: Who Should Attend

 PCLC is oriented to teams rather than individuals.
-Teams of professionals involved in the palliative care program, including physicians, nurses, social workers, administrators and financial managers are all encouraged to attend.
+Teams of professionals involved in the palliative care program should attend, including physicians, nurses, social workers, administrators and financial managers are all encouraged to attend.
 CAPC seminar attendees should also attend.

 How to Enroll

 For tuition information and to enroll, go to www.capc.org/pclc/tuition.

 For specific questions about your upcoming training, please contact the administrator of the PCLC you will attend.